 Payment protection insurance (PPI) was usually sold with products that you need to make repayments on, like a loan, credit card or mortgage.
-Find out more about PPI and how to check if you had a policy.

 What is PPI?

 PPI was designed to cover repayments in certain circumstances where you couldn’t make them yourself.
 These include if you were made redundant or couldn’t work due to an accident, illness, disability or death.